Eu Country Commercial Guide

 Other sets of sector-specific grants, such as Horizon Europe, aid Member States in the fields of science, technology, communications, energy, security, environmental protection, education, training, and research.
 Tenders related to these grants are posted on the websites of the European Commission and the relevant Member State authorities.
 Participation is usually restricted to EU-based firms or tied to EU content.

-Horizon Europe is the new Framework Program, which spans from 2021 until 2027, with a total budget of €75.9 billion.
-The Horizon Europe program aims to implement mission-driven research focusing on adaptation to climate change, including social transformation; cancer; climate-neutral and smart cities; healthy oceans, seas, coasts, and inland waters; soil health and good.
+Horizon Europe spans from 2021 to 2027 with a total budget of €75.9 billion.
+It implements mission-driven research focusing on adaptation to climate change, including social transformation; cancer; climate-neutral and smart cities; healthy oceans, seas, coasts, and inland waters; and soil health.
 It is expected that these missions will be addressed within the Global Challenges and European Industrial Competitiveness pillar.

 External Assistance Grants

-The Directorate-General for International Cooperation and Development is responsible for implementing EU development policies through programs and projects across the world.
-Its website offers extensive information on the range of grant programs, the kind of projects that are eligible, as well as manuals to help interested parties understand the relevant contract law.
+The Directorate-General for International Cooperation and Development is responsible for implementing EU development policies through programs and projects beyond the borders of the European Union.
+Its website offers extensive information on the range of grant programs, the kind of projects that are eligible, and manuals to help interested parties understand the relevant contract law.
 However, participation in these calls for tender is reserved for enterprises located in Member States or in the beneficiary countries and requires that the products used to respond to these projects are manufactured in the European Union or in the aid recipient country.
-U.S. consultants employed by a European firm are allowed to participate.
-European subsidiaries of U.S. firms are eligible to participate in these calls for tender.
+U.S. consultants employed by a European firm as well as European subsidiaries of U.S. firms are allowed to participate.

 Loans from the European Investment Bank